 The VPR Chorus and Soloists from the original cast are back at work under the direction of conductor Peter Szep and artistic director Judith Barnes, making videos of selected Articles and Amendments from Ben Yarmolinsky’s setting of the text of the United States Constitution, including those addressing Voting Rights, Treason, Cruel and Unusual Punishment and others.
-We’re also collaborating with the Grace Chorale under Jason Asbury to record the 5th and 6th Amendments with orchestra.
+We also collaborated with the Grace Chorale under Jason Asbury to record the 5th and 6th Amendments with orchestra.

 Virtual Performances of selected Articles and Amendments